All Products

 1. Go to the Model Gallery page.

-1. Log on to the PAI console, and select a region in the upper-left corner (you can switch to find regions with sufficient computing resource inventory).
+1. Log on to the PAI console and select a region in the upper-left corner.
+You can switch regions to find one with sufficient computing resources.

-3. In the left-side navigation pane, choose QuickStart > Model Gallery.
+3. In the left navigation pane, choose QuickStart > Model Gallery.

-2. In the model list on the right side of the Model Gallery page, click the Qwen3-235B-A22B model card.
+2. On the Model Gallery page, click the Qwen3-235B-A22B model card to open the model details page.

-3. Click Deploy in the upper right corner, select the deployment method and resources to deploy the model to Elastic Algorithm Service (EAS).
+3. Click Deploy in the upper-right corner.
+Configure the following parameters and use the default values for the others to deploy the model to the Elastic Algorithm Service (EAS).

 image